Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Caboolture - East has 42 operational public transport stops.
-These include both train and bus services.
-There are 36 unique routes serving these stops, offering a total of 847 weekly passenger trips.
+Caboolture - East has 42 active public transport stops, serving a mix of train and bus services.
+These stops are covered by 36 individual routes, offering a total of 847 weekly passenger trips.
+Residents enjoy good transport accessibility, with an average distance of 355 meters to the nearest stop.

 Frequently Asked Questions - Transport